QED-it/halo2/book/src/design/gadgets/sinsemilla/combined_lookups.md

 $$

-To enhance efficiency and reduce redundancy, a single combined table is utilized instead of two separate tables, each containing at least 10-bit rows, for the two lookup arguments mentioned above:
+To enhance efficiency and reduce redundancy, a single combined table is utilized instead of two separate tables, each containing at least 10-bit rows, for the two lookup arguments mentioned above.
+The combined table is outlined below.

 $$
 \begin{array}{|c|c|c|l|}